Pre-existence: Christianity

-A concept of pre-existence was advanced by Origen, a second and third-century church father.
+A concept of pre-existence was advanced by Origen, a second and third-century Church Father.
 Origen believed that each human soul was created by God at some time prior to conception.
 He wrote that already "one of [his] predecessors" had interpreted the Scripture to teach pre-existence, which seems to be a reference to the Jewish philosopher Philo.

-Other scholars such as John Behr and Marguerite Harl argue that this idea condemned by the church may have been true of some later Origenists but that Origen himself was orthodox in this regard and "never used the terms 'pre-existence of souls' or 'pre-existent intellects'" and that Origen was talking about realities outside of time and not about any concept of temporality before our time.
+Some scholars, including John Behr and Marguerite Harl, argue that this idea, condemned by the church, may have been taught by some later Origenists, but that Origen himself was orthodox in this regard and "never used the terms 'pre-existence of souls' or 'pre-existent intellects', and that Origen was talking about realities outside of time and not about any concept of temporality before our time.
 Such orthodox understandings of Origen also show up in Maximus the Confessor and in the idea of an atemporal fall as taught by Christian theologians Sergei Bulgakov and David Bentley Hart.

 Church Fathers Tertullian and Jerome held to traducianism and creationism, respectively, and pre-existence was condemned as heresy in the Second Council of Constantinople in AD 553.

 Origen referenced Romans 9:11-14 as evidence for his position:

 Origen argued that God could not love Jacob and hate Esau until Jacob had done something worthy of love and Esau had done something worthy of hatred and so the passage means only that Jacob and Esau had not yet done good or evil in this life and their conduct before this life was the reason why Esau would serve Jacob.

 Origen also referenced Jeremiah 1:5: